 Depending on the specifics of the visa requested and the requirements of the consulate, additional documents such as letters of recommendation from previous employers, certificates of professional qualifications and others may be required.

-Where and when can you apply for an Belgium work visa?
+Where and when can you apply for a Belgian work visa?

-For many foreign professionals, Belgium is an attractive career destination due to its economic potential and quality of life.
-Obtaining a work visa is the first step for those who plan to start working in this country.
-In this article, we will look at where and when you can apply for a work visa to Belgium and discuss the specifics of the application process.
+As a country with great economic potential and quality of life, Belgium is an attractive career destination for many foreign professionals.
+Receiving a work visa is the first step those tend to start their activity within this country.
+This article is about where and when one can apply for the work visa to Belgium and discusses some specific issues of the application process.

 Where to apply for a work visa in Belgium

-The application for a work visa to Belgium is usually made through the Belgian consulate or embassy in the applicant’s country of residence.
+The application for a work visa to Belgium is usually made at a Belgian consulate or embassy in the country where the applicant lives.
 These may be:

-In some cases, the initial stages of the application can be done online through the official Belgian government web portals, where applicants can fill in the necessary forms and find out the list of required documents.
+Sometimes, the initial application process can be carried out through the Belgian government portals where a candidate can fill in all the required forms and also check the documents required.

 When to apply for a work visa to Belgium

-It is advisable to plan your application for a work visa well in advance, taking into account the processing time, which can vary from a few weeks to several months.
-The best time to apply is at least three months before the expected start date.
+It is desirable that an application for a work visa be done in advance, considering it takes some weeks to several months.
+The best time would, therefore, be at least three months in advance.

 Application process

-1. Document Collection: Includes employment contract, invitation from employer, proof of qualifications, health insurance and others.
+Document preparation: employment contract, invitation from employer, proof of qualification, health insurance, etc.

-2. Filling in the application form: The visa application form can be downloaded from the official website of the consulate or obtained directly from the visa application centre.
+Filling out the application form: The application form for a visa is downloadable from the official website of the consulate or may be personally obtained from the visa application center.

-3. Application: Documents must be submitted in person or through an accredited agent at the consular section of the Belgian Embassy.
+Application: The documents are to be submitted personally or through an accredited agent, to the consular section of the Belgian Embassy.

-4. Waiting for a decision: After submission, there is a waiting period during which the submitted data is checked and a decision is made.
+Waiting for a decision: After submission, there is a waiting period during which submitted data is checked and a decision is made.

 For how long is the Belgium work visa valid?